ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+Relative, because we are in 'project' and moving into 'cd planning' relative to where we are
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+I believe we could refer to it with a relative path, if the project name is unique and the photo name is unique.
  <!-- Answer Ends Here -->

 <hr>